hhammadansari/pydb-engine/README.md

 db = Database()
 db.create_table('users', 'users.db')
-db.execute("INSERT INTO users VALUES (500, 'Carol')")
+db.execute("INSERT INTO users VALUES (1, 'Hamoody')")

-db.execute("SELECT name FROM users WHERE id = 500")
+db.execute("SELECT name FROM users WHERE id = 1")
-# -> [{'name': 'Carol'}]
+#-> [{'name': 'Hamoody'}]

-db.explain("SELECT name FROM users WHERE id = 500")  # 'index_lookup'
+db.explain("SELECT name FROM users WHERE id = 1")  #'index_lookup'
 ```

 ## Crash Recovery

-`demo_crash.py` logs a write, then skips applying it — simulating a crash between the two.
+`demo_crash.py` logs a write, then skips applying it, simulating a crash between the two.
 On restart, the WAL/checkpoint mismatch is detected and the entry is replayed:

 ```
-[recovery] 1 unapplied WAL entry found — replaying...
+[recovery] 1 unapplied WAL entry found -- replaying...
 SELECT * FROM users WHERE id = 999 -> [{'id': 999, 'name': 'Ghost'}]
 ```